CodingLawyersClub/getting-started/README.md

 $ nvm install 9.11.1
 ```

-Make sure you're in the `template-frontend` directory.
+Move into the `template-frontend` directory.
 In iTerm your current directory should still be `Desktop`.

 In iTerm, run the following: